wj6801/League-of-Legends-Win-Rate-Analysis/README.md

 <iframe src="./assets/tvd_bans_result.html" width=1000 height=500 frameBorder=0></iframe>

-The observed statistic is 0.026175504601667843, and the resulting p-value is 0.218, so we fail to reject the null and conclude that the missingness of bans is not dependent on the result of the game.
+The observed statistic is 0.026175504601667843, and the resulting p-value is 0.218, so we fail to reject the null and conclude that there isn't enough evidence that missingness depends on result.

 ---

 ## Hypothesis Testing

+**Null Hypothsis**: Sylas does not have a higher win rate against any particular champion.
+His win rate is independent of the enemy champion.

+**Alternative hypothesis**: Sylas has a higher win rate against some champions compared to others.
+His win rate depends on the enemy champion.

+**Test Statistic**: We need a way of quantifying how different two categorical distributions are, and the total variation distance (TVD) is a test statistic that describes the distance between two categorical distributions.
+So we will be using TVD as our test statistic.

+**Significance Level**: We will be using the conventional 5% significance level.

+<iframe src="./assets/tvd_hyp.html" width=1000 height=500 frameBorder=0></iframe>

+The observed test statistic is 0.06702736558088304, and the resulting p-value is 0.0, so we reject the null and conclude that there is enough evidence that Sylas' win rate depends on enemy champion.

 ---